glaParaBio/artic-smk/README.md

 ```

-# Devel
+# Testing & Development

-To run test suite:
+To run the test suite:

 ```
 ./test/test.py